-For whatever reason, smartphones have caused people to let their guard down — and scammers are taking advantage of the fact that many people will open just any text or email they receive on their phone.
+Over the past several years, smartphones have caused people to let their guard down — so of course scammers are taking advantage of the fact that many people will open just any text or email they receive on their phone.

-The caller claims to be from Apple’s support team in an effort to trick unsuspecting victims into handing over access to their computer or account, according to Daily Beast senior editor Michael Weiss, who received one of these calls himself recently.
+If you get the scam phone call, the caller claims to be from Apple’s support team and tries to trick unsuspecting victims into handing over access to their computer or account over the phone.

 While some scams may have one very clear goal or mission, whether it’s to get a certain piece of information or convince the victim to take some sort of action like wiring money, it’s unclear what exactly the crooks are after in this case.